 I spent all of high school following fashion rules that I didn’t believe in.
 Spoiler alert: Our bodies don’t change when we wear all black.
 In my opinion, plus-size girls are subject to random fashion “rules” because people want us to hide our bodies.
 If you’re not a perfect size 4 or 6, you’re not supposed to wear this or that.

 Yeah, no. I’m not going to conform to someone else’s subjective opinion on what I should and should not wear.
-I’ve learned to bare my arms and show off my legs, and I think this year I want to try crop tops and horizontal stripes.
+I’ve learned to tuck in my shirt, bare my arms and show off my legs, and I think this year I want to wear more crop tops and horizontal stripes.
 Each time I’ve let a part of my body show, I’ve felt empowered, liberated, and beautiful — so why stop now?

 I’m going to move it, move it.